-The former Tempelhof airport will house migrants "no later than the end of 2019", according to news reports, forcing the award-winning festival to look for a new home
+The former Tempelhof airport will house asylum-seekers "no later than the end of 2019", according to news reports, forcing the festival to look for a new home

 Sign up for IQ Index

 Ambassadors from Russia and nine other former members of the Soviet Union say the choice of Treptower Park is "inappropriate, unacceptable and disturbing"

 By IQ on 22 Apr 2016

 The ambassadors to Germany from 10 former Soviet states have written to the mayor of Berlin asking that Lollapalooza Berlin not be allowed to go ahead in the city’s Treptower Park this September.

 In the letter, seen by the Berliner Kurier, diplomats from Russia, Kazakhstan, Uzbekistan and seven former members of the USSR claim that holding the festival in the 100,000sqm park – which is also home to a war memorial commemorating 5,000 of the 80,000 soldiers of the Soviet empire who died in the Battle of Berlin in 1945 – is “inappropriate, unacceptable and disturbing for the honour and memory of the deceased”.

 Treptow-Köpenick regional mayor Oliver Igel, one of three recipients of the letter along with Berlin mayor Michael Müller and senator of the interior Frank Henkel, says the memorial is far enough away that it will “not be affected by the festival” and that “the area around [the memorial] is secured”.